xuandieu68/Hybird_model-/Result.md

 Figure 4 visualizes the SHAP value distributions for Random Forest, XGBoost, and LightGBM, providing insights into both the direction and magnitude of each variable’s nonlinear contribution to firm value predictions
+Looking at the similarity in the distribution of SHAP values of the variables in the models, we observe that the increase in Size is positively correlated with the SHAP value, and similarly, Z_SCORE also shows a positive correlation with the model output.
+In contrast, profitability variables such as EBITDA_TA, ROA, OPM, NPM, and ROE show red dots both on the left and right of the 0.0 SHAP value.
+However, the larger overlap on the left indicates that in many cases, firms with high profitability contribute negatively to the model's predicted value.
+Additionally, the wide spread and mixing of both strong and weak variable values on the right side of the axis suggest that profitability variables might have a non-linear relationship or interact with other variables.
+LEV shows no clear directional pattern across all three models—rather, it amplifies or alters the impact of other variables depending on the context

 ---
 PanelOLS F.E